aeternity/aepp-components/README.md

 ## New Component Submission Guidlines

 ### Component Purpose
 The purpose of the component should be as wide as possible.
 Avoid to make components that only work in a specific context.
-Sure, sometimes you can not avoid that a `<ae-menu-entry>` needs to be used inide of a `<ae-menu>`.
+Sure, sometimes you can not avoid that a `<ae-menu-entry>` needs to be used inside of a `<ae-menu>`.
 Pause for a thought and ask yourself, if the component could be refactored to be of more use in different contexts.
 Think about, if the component is not too specific to your application?
 Does it need a new name maybe?
 Can it be split into multiple components?
 Or is it actually just a variant of a existing one?

 ### Component Name
 Name it after what users will see, not what it represent in your application.